gtag('config', 'G-FPK98LK0QZ'); About the Artist – Anne Bedrick Fine Art

 Artist Statement:

 Vulnerability and the yearning for human connection are at the root of my practice.
-Working with paint and cement, I examine how memory, tension, and emotional residue are carried—how they accumulate, shift, and linger within the body and within abstraction.
-My work is grounded in lived experience rather than representation, focusing on psychological presence and the quiet weight of human encounters.
+With paint and cement, I examine how we hold memory, tension, and the residue of emotions—how they accumulate, shift, and linger within the body and within abstraction.
+My work is grounded in lived experience, focusing on psychological presence and the weight of human encounters.

-My painting practice builds through layered surfaces that are pushed, scraped, and revised over time.
+My painting practice builds through layered surfaces formed by pouring, spraying, covering, and revising over time.
 Figures often emerge only to dissolve and re-form, hovering between recognition and ambiguity.
 Gesture plays a central role, functioning as a record or imprint of human interaction, reflecting emotional and psychological states rather than fixed physical forms.

-Sculpture allows me to engage these same concerns through weight and material presence.
-Working in cement, I emphasize gravity, balance, and physical tension, allowing each figure to communicate with one another or directly with the viewer, breaking the fourth wall.
+Sculpture allows me to explore these complexities more directly.
+Weight and physicality enable each figure to communicate psychological depth—either with the viewer or with one another.
+Working in cement, I emphasize physical tension, allowing each figure to communicate with one another or directly with the viewer, breaking the fourth wall.
 The sculptures occupy space as bodies do—bearing psychological depth through posture, mass, and proximity.

 Together, my paintings and sculptures form an ongoing inquiry into how connection, vulnerability, and emotional experience are held, shared, and sometimes left behind.